Useful Tips for Socializing Your Dog

-- It is easy, but does take regular effort and patience.
+- It is easy but does take regular effort and patience.

-- It makes the difference between a fearful dog that may bite, and a happy, outgoing dog that loves people.
+- It makes the difference between a fearful dog that may bite and a happy, outgoing dog that loves people.

 - A friendly, happy dog with few behaviour problems is likely to have a longer, more successful life than a fearful, aggressive and difficult one.

 - With puppies, it should happen early, intensively between three and 12 weeks, and continue until the puppy is a year old.
-Intensive work may be needed for older puppies to make up for lost time.
+Intensive work may be needed for older puppies to make up for the lost time.

 - When socializing older dogs, especially larger, stronger breeds, try using a harness rather than a collar.
 While proper leash techniques are the best way to control your dog, a harness may reduce pulling.

-- During socialization, a dog should be protected from fearful encounter, and never overwhelmed with too much at once.
+- During socialization, a dog should be protected from a fearful encounter, and never overwhelmed with too much at once.

 Jet Pet Resort is a specialty boarding solution for pet owners who are travelling for business or leisure.
 Jet Pet Resort requires that all guests are socialized pets as our guests spend the majority of their time interacting with a variety of other dogs and pet care specialists.
 Well-socialized dogs have absolutely no problem adjusting to life at Jet Pet Resort.
 In fact, getting them to willfully leave is the hardest part of the stay!
 The next time you need a place to keep your special pet – for a day, a week or even a month, remember that Jet Pet Resort is your best alternative for professional dog boarding in the Greater Vancouver area.